 - Etno House Sancheva

 Berovo has a lot to offer nature lovers.
 At the foothills of the gaudy Malesevo Mountains and along the glistening Berovo Lake with trees as far as the eye can see, you will love your time spent hiking the abundant trails and taking in the fresh mountain air.
 At several breaks in the trail, magnificent viewpoints are looking down onto the lake and into town.
 It is not hard to see what calls visitors to this stunning area of Macedonia.

 That’s not the only thing this small town has to offer.
 Most of Macedonia’s cheese comes from this region, and it is fun to go on a tasting tour through the absolutely peaceful city center.

-There are plenty of restaurants and attractions that meet the eye and can keep visitors entertained for a day or more.
+Plenty of restaurants and attractions meet the eye and can keep visitors entertained for a day or more.

 We have included a few hotels which you might look into staying at if you make it to Berovo.
 It is worth your while if you have got the time!

 Cultural buffs, unite!
 Galicnik is everything you could want in a quick Macedonian getaway.
 Every year during what locals call the Wedding Festival, a couple from the village or nearby will be married the traditional way with singing and dancing and everything that preserves its history.